A binary black hole metric approximation from inspiral to merger: Conclusions

 \section{Conclusions}

-We have presented a new general approximation for a binary black hole spacetime which accounts for arbitrary spins, eccentricities, and mass ratios.
+We have presented a new general approximation for a binary black hole spacetime that accounts for arbitrary spins, eccentricities, and mass ratios.
 The new approximation is an excellent approximation for the inspiral regime and can be used even through merger, where we interpolate the metric to a BH remnant with properties obtained from NR fittings.
-We tested this approximation by analyzing its spacetime properties and performing a GRMHD simulation of uniform gas evolving on this dynamical metric background.
+We tested this approximation by analyzing its spacetime properties and performing GRMHD simulations of uniform gas and a magnetized disk evolving on this dynamical metric.
 We compare these results with a full numerical relativity simulation from small separations up to the merger.
 Our main results can be summarized as follows:

 \begin{itemize}